naderio/rerpc/README.md

 reRPC
 =====

-`reRPC` is an opinionated take on RPC system intended for usage from frontal apps in a multitude of ways.
+`reRPC` is a simplified and flexible RPC system with unified model for client-to-server and server-to-server communication on top of HTTP and/or Socket.IO

 ## Status